 Just as you tested your pricing page, you’ll also want to test your signup process.
 How can you streamline it to get customers into your product as quickly and easily as possible?

 Ideally, you’ll want to try and reduce the amount of information that you collect during signup.
-The fewer things you ask during signup, the better your conversion rate will be.
+The fewer things you ask during signup, the lower the barrier to completion, and the better your conversion rate will be.